RXNT/react-jsonschema-form-pagination/README.md

 ## Features

-- Separation of huge schemas into tabs
+- Separation of huge schemas into navs
-- Nested tabs - you can have any number of tabs nested inside your form
+- Nested nav - you can have any number of navs nested inside your form
-- Repeated fields - you can use the same field in multiple tabs, filling it only once
+- Repeated fields - you can use the same field in multiple navs, filling it only once
 - Does not conflict with other extensions of Mozilla project

 ## Installation